nushackers/hackertools_materials/unix-utils/slides.md

 - By default, you should have some log files at /var/log.
 Try tailing one of the logs with `tail -F` and disconnect from tmux and run some things to update the log.
 - Extension: Try outputting the result into a file
-- Run test script while monitoring your CPU and see what happens!
-(**WARNING**: If you have a slow CPU don't run this)

 ---